daniyar-kbv/XAH_ang/README.md

 Also they can register and add articles to favourites Only previleagued users or authors can post articles

+We choosed variant a of realization, complete product

 Teammates:
 https://github.com/daniyarka
 https://github.com/porcuon19